0xukhezo/algorand/README.md

 - **Algorand API:** Leveraging the Algorand blockchain API to interact with Algorand accounts and retrieve real-time data.

-- **Jest:** A delightful JavaScript testing framework for unit testing and ensuring the reliability of your code.
+- **Jest:** A JavaScript testing framework for unit testing and ensuring the reliability of your code.

 - **TypeScript:** A superset of JavaScript that adds static typing, enhancing code quality and developer productivity.